go-extras/elogrus/README.md

 # Elasticsearch Hook for [Logrus](https://github.com/sirupsen/logrus) <img src="http://i.imgur.com/hTeVwmJ.png" width="40" height="40" alt=":walrus:" class="emoji" title=":walrus:"/>
 <img src="https://travis-ci.org/go-extras/elogrus.svg?branch=master" />

+## Intro

+This is a hard fork of github.com/sohlich/elogrus.
+The original library used github.com/olivere/elastic, which is a non-official Elasticsearch go client.
+This fork uses [the official client library](github.com/elastic/go-elasticsearch).

 ## Releases
 This fork is designed to use the official Go client for Elasticsearch